You might remember the classic episode of “I Love Lucy” at the chocolate factory.

-The first model, the Nursing/Support Services liaison ensures support service teams are keeping a nurse’s interests in mind every day to create partnerships that benefit patients
+The first model, the Nurse-Ops Connector role ensures support service teams are keeping a nurse’s interests in mind every day to create partnerships that benefit patients

 The second model, the Nurse-Ready Patient Room model guarantees a nurse has everything she needs for patient care by ensuring a 100 percent ready room with each new patient admission.